 Back in the early 18th century the Royal Family had used Kew Palace as their summer residence.
 Prince Frederick and Princess Augusta, parents of the future George III, started a garden around Kew Palace.
 In 1759 William Aiton was recruited from Chelsea Physic Garden to manage the small “Physick Garden” at Kew.
 This garden grew in size, absorbing in stages land from the Park, and became a place for the Royal Family and a succession of gifted gardeners and scientists to experiment with plants and garden landscaping.
 One of the first structures we saw on entering is the familiar Chinese pagoda, which dates all the way back to 1760.

 The Palm House was built by architect Decimus Burton and iron-maker Richard Turner (check out our Belfast walk, he also built the Belfast Botanical Gardens glasshouse) between 1844 and 1848, and was the first large-scale structural use of wrought iron.
 It is considered to be the world’s most important surviving Victorian glass and iron structure.
 The structure’s panes of glass are all hand-blown.
 The Temperate House, which is twice as large as the Palm House, followed a decade later.
-It is now the largest Victorian glasshouse in existence.

 There is so much you might be tempted to see in Kew Gardens, I would hate to drag you out too soon.
 For a panoramic view of the whole site (and assuming you have a reasonable head for heights) head for the spectacular Treetops Walkway.